webignition/unreliable.simplytestable.com/README.md

 Generate chosen error-related HTTP status codes with a chosen probability of occurring, part of the test suite used by simplytestable.com

+No content is returned.
+All that is returned is an HTTP header of the chosen status code.

 ## Choosing the error to return

 Use the 'error' query string parameter to specify the HTTP status code to use: